STUDY "THE ROLE OF LOGISTICS SERVICE PROVIDERS IN THE UTILIZATION OF FTAs BY EXPORTERS"

 The second part of this study focuses on a microeconomic analysis of the individual performances of exporting companies in 2020.

-A successful webinar was organised in collaboration with our partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), Wallonia Export & Investment Agency (AWEX) and hub.brussels, to launch our study "Impact of the COVID-19 crisis on Belgian Foreign Trade - Part 2 - 2020".
+A successful webinar was organised in collaboration with our partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), Wallonia Export & Investment Agency (AWEX) and hub.brussels, to launch our publication "Impact of the COVID-19 crisis on Belgian Foreign Trade - Part 2 - 2020".
 You can view the RECORDING OF THE WEBINAR below:

 * Part 1 - During the first lockdown (March-May 2020)